Milton Orkopoulos: Criminal history

 Further charges were laid against Orkopoulos on 16 April 2007.
 On 14 March 2008, he was found guilty of 28 offences relating to sexual assault of a minor, indecent assault and supplying heroin and cannabis.
 On 21 May 2008, Orkopoulos was sentenced to 13 years and 11 months in jail, with a non-parole period of 9 years and 3 months.
 In March 2009, he lodged a challenge against his conviction in the New South Wales Court of Criminal Appeal.
 On 25 August 2009, the NSW Court of Criminal Appeal rejected Orkopoulos' appeal against his conviction but reduced his maximum sentence to 13 years and eight months (instead of the 13 years and 11 months sentence by the trial court) with a non-parole period of nine years.

 In January 2017, Orkopoulos' application for parole was refused on the grounds that he had failed to attend rehabilitation.

 He was released on parole in late December 2019.
 The conditions of his release included being electronically monitored and not approaching his victims.
-In January 2020, while on parole, Orkopoulos was charged with two counts of failing to meet his reporting obligations.He pleaded guilty to those offences and avoided a prison term when his lawyer, Omar Juweinat pointed out an anomaly in the sentencing laws.
+In January 2020, while on parole, Orkopoulos was charged with two counts of failing to meet his reporting obligations.
+He pleaded guilty to those offences and avoided a prison term when his lawyer, Omar Juweinat pointed out an anomaly in the sentencing laws.

 On 15 June 2020, Orkopoulos was arrested and questioned by NSW Police over further historical sex offence allegations.
+He was charged with a further 28 offences from the period 1993 to 2003, standing trial in March 2023.
+In April 2023, a jury found Orkopoulos guilty of 26 offences, and he was sentenced to a further 20 years in jail in November that year.
+He will be eligible for parole on 14 June 2033.

+Personal life

+Orkopoulos married his wife Kathy in December 1994.
+The couple had three children, including two children from Kathy's previous marriage.
+In March 2008, it was reported that he and Kathy's marriage had "collapsed" due to his conviction for child sex offences.
+In June 2023, he was attacked by another inmate in Long Bay jail and taken to hospital with head, body and leg injuries.